Fast community detection by SCORE: Introduction

 For identifiability, we assume

-where $\thmax = \max_{1 \leq i \leq n} \{\theta(i)\}$ and $g_0 \in (0,1)$ is a constant.
+where $\thmax= \max_{1 \leq i \leq n} \{\theta(i)\}$ and $g_0 \in (0,1)$ is a constant.

 It is probably more convenient if we rewrite the model in the matrix form.
-The following notations are associated with the heterogeneity parameters $\{\theta(i)\}_{i = 1}^n$ and are frequently used in this paper.
-Let $\theta$ and $\Theta$ be the $n \times 1$ vector and the $n \times n$ diagonal matrix defined as follows:
+The following notation is associated with the heterogeneity parameters $\{\theta(i)\}_{i = 1}^n$ and are frequently used in this paper.
+Let $\theta$ and $\Theta$ be the $n \times1$ vector and the $n \times n$ diagonal matrix defined as follows: